kneufeld/consolemd/README.md

 If you like really long lines that wrap at terminal edge then use `--no-soft-wrap` or set `CONSOLEMD_WRAP=0`.

+To specify a max line width, then add `-w N` to the command line or export variable `CONSOLEMD_WIDTH` or `MANWIDTH`.
+Note that this feature is pretty hacky and lines with internal formatting will likely end up longer than the desired width.

 A current at-time-of-writing list of pygment styles is the following: